ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Check if the PlaintextInputShare contains unrecognized extensions.
 If so, then the Aggregator MUST mark the input share as invalid with error "unrecognized_message".
+1. Check if the ExtensionType of any two extensions in PlaintextInputShare is the same.
+If so, then the Aggregator MUST mark the input share as invalid with error "unrecognized_message".
-1. Finally, if an Aggregator cannot determine if an input share is valid. it MUST mark the input share as invalid with error `report_dropped`.
+1. Finally, if an Aggregator cannot determine if an input share is valid, it MUST mark the input share as invalid with error `report_dropped`.
 This situation arises if, for example, the Aggregator has evicted from long-term storage the state required to perform the check.
 (See